 Read/write attribute :

-Indicates that the bit does not exist.
-Writing into this bit is invalid.
 When writing, always write the specified value.
 If read, the specified value will be read.
 Values of fixed bits are specified as "0" or "1."
 R indicates that reading is possible and W indicates that writing is possible.